Health (game terminology)

-Health is an attribute in a video game or tabletop game that determines the maximum amount of damage or loss of stamina that a character or object can take before dying or losing consciousness.
+Health is a video game or tabletop game quality that determines the maximum amount of damage or fatigue something takes before leaving the main game.
 In role-playing games, this typically takes the form of hit points (HP), a numerical attribute representing the health of a character or object.
 The game character can be a player character, a boss, or a mob.
 Health can also be attributed to destructible elements of the game environment or inanimate objects such as vehicles and their individual parts.
 In video games, health is often represented by visual elements such as a numerical fraction, a health bar or a series of small icons, though it may also be represented acoustically, such as through a character's heartbeat.